Read the guidelines for the Documentary Heritage Communities Program (DHCP) to learn about the program and find additional resources.

 - Administration, shipping, promotion and communication expenses related to the project

-- Salaries and wages for project staff and consultants, as well as services of Indigenous Elders and any travel expenses (consistent with the National Joint Council's Travel Directive)
+- Salaries and wages for project staff and consultants, as well as honoraria for Indigenous Elders and any travel expenses (consistent with the National Joint Council's Travel Directive)

 - Buying and/or renting equipment and software required for the project (for example, to convert, digitize, preserve or catalogue)